Withdrawal / Leave of Absence

-Students who are away from the University for more than one semester (excluding summer), or those who discontinue work for one semester (excluding summer) without applying for a leave of absence, apply for re-enrollment through the Office of Admission for the College for Adults.
-Program completion time limits apply to re-enrolled students; time away from the University is counted toward the seven-year maximum (and the program’s maximum for major course work).
-Students who return to the University after an absence of more than one year will be required to meet the same degree requirements as newly admitted students.
-For more information, see the Applicable Catalog policy.
+Students who are away from the University for more than one semester or those who discontinue work for one semester without applying for a leave of absence must apply for re-enrollment through the Office of the Registrar.
+Program completion time limits apply to re-enrolled students; time away from the University is counted toward the seven year maximum (five year maximum for major course work).

-Students who have been away from the University more than one semester (excluding summer) apply for re-enrollment through the Office of Admission for the College for Women (CFW) or the College for Adults (CFA).
+Students in good standing who have been away from the University more than one semester may apply for readmittance by contacting the Office of Admission.
 An additional application fee is not charged.

-Petitions for readmission after academic suspension must be addressed to the director of academic advising.
+Petitions for readmission after academic suspension must be addressed to the academic dean.